A measure of authorship by publications: Introduction

-Over the last decade, $h$-index proposed by Hirsch~\cite{hirsch}, has emerged as the most popular and accepted measure of academic authorship.
-The $h$-index of an author is the largest number $x$ of her publications, that have at least $x$ citations.
-However, as we argue below, $h$-index is inappropriate to account for various crucial complexities inherent in academic research and so, is an unsatisfactory measure of academic performance.
+Over the last decade, $h$-index proposed by \cite{hirsch2005index}, has emerged as the most popular and accepted measure of academic authorship.
+It is defined as the largest number $h$ of an author's publications that have at least $h$ citations.
+In fact, as reported in \cite{egghe2010hirsch}, within two years of its introduction, $h$-index was incorporated by Scopus and Web of Science as a publication success indicator.
+Further, \cite{ball2007achievement} reports (on page 737) that \begin{quote}\it ``{\rm [$h$-index]}is becoming widely used informally, for example to rank applicants for research posts''. \end{quote} { This popularity of $h$-index is not surprising given the elegant and simple manner in which it measures publication success of an author.}